randymized/www-authenticate/README.md

 - Will not parse WWW-Authenticate headers that contain more than one challenge.
 Please send an example of one if you find one in the field or modify the parser to parse it.
 - Does not support auth-int qop, but will use auth qop if server allows either.
 Support could surely be added in the future.
 - Response to challenges without qop have not been tested.

+## Getting Started
+Install the module with: `npm install www-authenticate` See examples below.

 ## Examples
 ```javascript